-The Board and each of its committees conduct an annual evaluation to determine whether the Board is functioning effectively both at the Board and at the committee levels.
+The Board, Audit Committee, Nominating and Governance Committee, and Talent and Compensation Committee conduct an annual evaluation to determine whether the Board is functioning effectively both at the Board and at the committee levels.
 The Board recognizes that a robust evaluation process is essential to Board effectiveness, which is in turn critical for ensuring that the Company has a comprehensive long-term business strategy, prudent risk management and sound governance.
 The Nominating and Governance Committee oversees an annual evaluation process in coordination with the Lead Director.